code-x-224/BANK_SYSTEM/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the license terms.

-## Acknowlegements
+## Acknowledgments

-Special thanks to the developers(WacoderForever,s1gm9,karisacodes) and contributors (G-CoderX,Stephanie Makori,Voste254,Nyabs254,123Origami) who helped improve this tax calculator.
+We extend our sincere appreciation to the developers (s1gm9,WacoderForever, karisacodes) and contributors (G-CoderX, Stephanie Makori, Voste254, Nyabs254, 123Origami) who have generously contributed to enhancing this bank system.